• Skip to primary navigation

 Preheat the oven to 175° C (350° F).
 Trim the filo sheets to fit a tray size of 24cm x 35 cm (9" x 13.5").
 Trim one pack of filo at a time and then cover them with a damp towel to avoid them from drying out.

 Mix the melted clarified butter and vegetable oil in a bowl.
-Place one filo sheet into the pan and then drizzle a spoon of the butter mixture over it.
+Place one filo sheet into the pan and then drizzle a spoon of the melted butter mixture over it.

 a layer of filo sheet placed on a tray and drizzled with butter